State launching new preregistration system for vaccines, designated dates for educators

 This particular program will initially only be available at mass vaccination sites, Baker noted.

-Residents can also reserve appointments at vaxfinder.mass.gov when 40,000 new first-dose appointments for mass vaccination sites go live on Thursday morning.
-More than 40,000 second-dose appointments have also been scheduled at mass vaccination sites.
+Residents can reserve appointments at vaxfinder.mass.gov when 40,000 new first-dose appointments for mass vaccination sites go live on Thursday morning, but it will be the final time residents have to race to secure a slot, according to Baker.

-Beginning March 12, all mass vaccination appointments will be booked through the pre-registration system as the state transitions away from the Thursday bulk appointment drop that has forced residents to scramble to secure vaccination dates, Baker added.
+Beginning Friday, all mass vaccination appointments will be booked through the pre-registration system as the state transitions away from the Thursday bulk appointment drop that has frustrated the masses.

+Baker said his administration believes the Google-based platform will be capable of handling high web traffic.
+The Vax Finder website crashed last month when eligibility expanded to people 65 to 74 years of age.

-Eligible residents will still be able to look for appointments at local pharmacies, regional sites, and through their health care providers.
+Eligible residents can still look for appointments at local pharmacies, regional sites, and through their health care providers.

 In the coming week, the state is expected to receive a constrained supply of about 155,000 first doses, which will be sent to mass sites, hospitals, regional collaboratives, community health centers, and local boards of health.